B2B Influencer Marketing Strategy: The Guide for Success in 2023

 The most critical data point supporting Kirk’s status as an influencer is reference, as mentioned above.
 In 2019, he was mentioned well over 176K times by a social listening panel of 10K self-identified IT decision-makers.
 This means that the resonance of his content over-indexes against a very influential ITDM audience.

-Kirk Borne Influencer Profile
+Kirk Borne Influencer analytics

-Influencer mapping is more than just a beautiful data visualization.
+Mapping influencers is more than just a beautiful data visualization.
 It’s a critical approach that maps the connective tissue of a group of influencers.
 It visually shows relationships of data that you couldn’t see in an Excel document.
 This data type can surface new B2B influencers, narratives, topics, and audiences.

 Influencer mapping can be done in several ways, depending on your wants.
-In some cases, the connection can be based on affinities, interests, and characteristics – what brands they follow, what industries they work in, or where they live.
+Sometimes, the connection can be based on affinities, interests, and characteristics – what brands they follow, what industries they work in, or where they live.
 It can also be found on topics – what themes, narratives, and issues they publicly discuss.
 It can be based on audience – which groups of people they influence and the connection points of each audience.
 Lastly, it can be done to identify new individuals to identify “who” is influencing your group of influencers.

-Influencer Mapping
+Influencer Mapping for B2B brands

-Once you’ve identified the top influencers, focusing time and effort on influencer analytics and research is important.
+Once you’ve identified the top influencers, focusing time and effort on influencer analytics and research is essential.
 It involves adding the influencers into a real-time listing panel and mining the conversations to understand the topics most important to them.
 Looking at historical discussions is critical because it can help spot older trends and predict new ones.
 Influencer intelligence can surface several actionable insights like the following:

 1. Conversational trends can help uncover what topics of conversation have become more or less important to this group of influencers.